www.scantips.com

 Next is a quick rose picture, intended to mimic some real photo scene.
 Photographed below five times, all with the same settings (automatic point&shoot TTL flash).

 The ONLY difference in these next pictures is that the background scene is modified (ordinary white and black craft paper, just shifted to the left).
 All else is the same.
 The camera is aimed at the subject, and TTL automation exposes the picture.
 However, the camera's reflective light meter sees different scenes differently.
 Under or over exposure depends on the scene the camera sees.
-All of this page is speaking only about reflected meters, like are in cameras (two more pages to Incident meters).
+This page is speaking only about reflected light meters, like are in cameras (Incident light meters metering is on the third page here).

 The Obvious Evidence